-Blood pressure varies throughout the day in response to factors such as excitement, stress and exercise, however it quickly returns to a normal level.
+Blood pressure varies throughout the day in response to factors such as excitement, stress, and exercise.
 Blood pressure also increases with age, so what may be a normal blood pressure reading for someone in their 60's may be considered abnormally high for someone in their 20's.

 Signs and symptoms

-Over time, the continuous high pressure of blood puts extra strain on the blood vessels and internal organs.
-Often people do not consult a doctor until after the condition has progressively caused damage to the blood vessels and internal organs (particularly the heart and kidneys).
-For this reason hypertension has been referred to as the “silent killer”.
 In general, the longer high blood pressure is present and the higher it is, the more likely it is that damage will occur.
-People with hypertension are at greater risk of developing medical conditions such as:
+People with prolonged hypertension are at greater risk of developing medical conditions such as:

 - Enlarged heart